GeoTIFF/stac-expr/README.md

 ### asset key with band number
 Bands can be specified by a combination of the unique asset key per the [item-spec](https://github.com/radiantearth/stac-spec/blob/master/item-spec/item-spec.md) and the band index number (starting with zero).
 For example, `RGB[2]` refers to the **RGB** asset's 3rd band.
 ### common name
 The Electro-Optical Extension provides a list of common names for referring to bands [here](https://github.com/radiantearth/stac-spec/tree/master/extensions/eo#common-band-names).
-For example, `green` when used with Landsat 8 would refer to Lansat 8's 3rd band.
+For example, `green` when used with Landsat 8 would refer to Lansat 8's 3rd band, which is also the first (and only) band in the B3 asset file.

 # examples
 ### NDVI for Landsat using Asset Keys